 Pizzeria Antico

-Neopolitan style pizzas made and served fresh.
+Pizzeria Antico serves Neopolitan style pizzas made and served fresh.
 If you swing by on a nice night, ask to be seated on the back patio.
-Address

 Creekbread

-Watch the magic happen as your locally sourced pizza is cooked to perfection right in the crackling wood fire oven.
-Best gluten free pizza option in Whistler with extra care taken for celiacs.
+Watch the magic happen as your locally sourced pizza is cooked to perfection right in the crackling wood fire oven at Creekbread.
+This is the best gluten free pizza option in Whistler with extra care taken for celiacs.

 Pasta Lupino

-Fresh pasta and sauce made from scratch daily.
+Find fresh pasta and sauce made from scratch daily at Pasta Lupino.
 Don’t let the casual counter service fool you, your eats will be top notch here!
-Address

 Old Spaghetti Factory

-A family-friendly classic.
+The Old Spaghetti Factory is a family-friendly classic.
 You know the name and the menu, so if you’re in the mood for comfort food you’ll find it here.
-Address

 More from Europe